-The Development of Loving Kindness
+The Development of Loving-Kindness

-Another practise which is beneficial, as it counteracts states of mind rooted in aversion (dosa) is mettā-bhāvanā, widely practised by people in Buddhist countries.
-The advantages are many, ranging from an increase in personal happiness, through such social benefits as having many good friends, to ease of meditation practise, dying unconfused and at least gaining a good rebirth.
-So as part of one's daily practise one should recite this traditional passage used in all the Buddhist countries of Southeast Asia.
+Another practice which is beneficial, as it counteracts states of mind rooted in aversion (dosa) is mettā-bhāvanā, widely practised by people in Buddhist countries.
+The advantages are many, ranging from an increase in personal happiness, through such social benefits as having many good friends, to ease of meditation practice, dying unconfused and at least gaining a good rebirth.
+So as part of one's daily practice one should recite this traditional passage used in all the Buddhist countries of Southeast Asia.

-May I have no enmity may I have no hurtfulness may I have no troubles of mind and body may I be able to protect my own happiness whatever beings there are-may they have no troubles of mind and body whatever beings there are-may they be able to protect their own happiness.
+May I have no enmity; may I have no hurtfulness; may I have no troubles of mind and body; may I be able to protect my own happiness.

+Whatever beings there are-may they have no enmity;

-Whatever beings there are-may they have no enmity whatever beings there are-may they have no hurtfulness
+whatever beings there are-may they have no hurtfulness;

+whatever beings there are-may they have no troubles of mind and body;